 - Designers or manufacturers of defective vehicles

-Rely on our attorneys to determine who caused your crash and who should be held accountable.
-At Copple, Rockey, McKeever & Schlecht, we do not back down to powerful companies, corporations or individuals.
+Rely on our motorcycle accident attorneys to determine who caused your crash and who should be held accountable.
+At Copple, Rockey, & Schlecht, our motorcycle accident attorneys do not back down to powerful companies, corporations or individuals.
 We will not rest until we have obtained the best possible results in your claim.

 Current Nebraska law requires all motorcycle riders to wear a helmet.
 This is known as a universal helmet law.
 Over the years, there have been several legislative attempts to repeal the universal helmet law, which became state law in 1967.
 It was repealed in 1977, then reinstated in 1989.1 The most recent attempt in March, 2017, included proposals to make helmet use optional for riders over the age of 21.